-- An auction house release their brochure for an upcoming auction and separate each item into lots.
+- An auction house releases their brochure for an upcoming auction and separate each item into lots.

-- You bid against other people to win a lot
+- At the auction you bid against other people to win a lot

 - You commit to buy on the acceptance of your winning bid.

-- It is essential that you have the funds in place on acceptance of your bid.
+- It is essential that you have an agreed means to fund the property on acceptance of your bid.

 - Completion is usually set at 28 days from the date of the auction.

 Which type of lenders offer bridging loans for auction properties?